leelee222/monitoring-demo/README.md

 ### Centralized Logging, Monitoring & Alerting for a Cloud-Native DevSecOps Environment

-*A hands-on demonstration of observability using CloudWatch / Grafana / ELK + automated alerting pipelines.*
+*A hands-on demonstration of observability using AWS CloudWatch with automated alerting pipelines.*

 ---